Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 2020

-What was studied: Clinicians described a pregnancy in which first-trimester ultrasound identified cystic hygroma.
-Standard chromosomal microarray returned normal results, and subsequent ultrasound was also normal.
-Whole-exome sequencing later identified a SETD5 frameshift variant (c.646delC) as the cause.
+Clinicians described a pregnancy where first-trimester ultrasound found a cystic hygroma, a fluid-filled sac typically in the neck area.
+Standard chromosomal microarray testing came back normal, and a later ultrasound was also normal.
+Whole exome sequencing, a type of genetic test that reads all the protein-coding genes, later identified a SETD5 frameshift variant as the cause.

 • This is among the earliest published prenatal cases in which SETD5 Syndrome was confirmed as the underlying diagnosis after a first-trimester ultrasound finding.